-The Aggressive ETF may pay transaction costs or broker fees when it buys and sells securities (or "turns over" its portfolio.
-If transaction costs are involved, a higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when the Aggressive ETF shares are held in a taxable account.
-These costs, which are not reflected in annual fund operating expenses or in the example, affect the Aggressive ETF's performance.
-During the most recent fiscal year, the FundX Aggressive Upgrader Fund's (the "Predecessor Fund's") portfolio turnover rate was 223% of the average value of its portfolio.
+The Aggressive ETF") may pay transaction costs or broker fees when it buys and sells securities (or "turns over" its portfolio.
+If transaction costs are involved, a higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when the Aggressive ETF") shares are held in a taxable account.
+These costs, which are not reflected in annual fund operating expenses or in the example, affect the Aggressive ETF")'s performance.
+During the most recent fiscal year, the Aggressive ETF's portfolio turnover rate was 184% of the average value of its portfolio.